cockroachdb/roachprod/README.md

 ## Summary

-* Clusters are created under the [cockroach-ephemeral] GCE project.
+* By default, clusters are created in the [cockroach-ephemeral] GCE project.
+Use the `--gce-project` flag or `GCE_PROJECT` environment variable to create clusters in a different GCE project.
+Note that the `lifetime` functionality requires `roachprod gc --gce-project=<name>` to be run periodically (i.e. via a cronjob).
+This is only provided out-of-the-box for the [cockroach-ephemeral] cluster.
-* Anyone can connect to any port on VMs in `cockroach-ephemeral`.
+* Anyone can connect to any port on VMs in [cockroach-ephemeral].
   **DO NOT STORE SENSITIVE DATA**.
 * Cluster names are prefixed with the user creating them.
 For example, `roachprod create test` creates the `marc-test` cluster.
-* VMs have a default lifetime of 12 hours (changeable with the `-l` flag) and are deleted 6 hours after expiration.
+* VMs have a default lifetime of 12 hours (changeable with the `--lifetime` flag).
 * Default settings create 4 VMs (`-n 4`) with 4 CPUs, 15GB memory
   (`--machine-type=n1-standard-4`), and local SSDs (`--local-ssd`).